MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

     RCTSetLogThreshold(RCTLogLevelInfo);
     ```

-Now you'll be able to see CodePush logs in release mode, on both iOS or Android.
+Now you can see CodePush logs in release mode, on both iOS or Android.
 If examining the logs don't provide an indication of the issue, please refer to the following common issues for additional resolution ideas:

 | Issue / Symptom | Possible Solution |
 |-----------------|-------------------|